English Learners (EL)/Multilingual Learners (ML) Team

 EL students spend their day in classrooms with English-speaking peers.
 EL teachers collaborate with classroom teachers as well as push-in to classrooms to support and provide accommodations for the student.
 An EL student may also receive assistance for part of the day through the pull-out component of the EL program.
 In pull-out, they go to the EL classroom for intensive instruction in English.

 EL/ML Program Completion

 Please click on link https://www.lcps.org/Page/204070 for more information about LCPS ML Department.

-The document below lists opportunities for families provided by the Family and Community Engagement Office (FACE) of LCPS throughout the year.
+We will continue to post opportunities for families provided by the Family and Community Engagement Office (FACE) of LCPS throughout the year.
 Please see the below flyer for this month's FACE meeting.